ZAPrada/megr2157-portfolio/docs/assignments/A05/index.md

 Following this, I am able to use the standard stress formula to calculate the cross sectional area of section B. As area contains 2 values however, I set the width of section B to be equal to the diameter of section A so that everything would be nice and flush.
+Additionally, while I take into account the reaction forces from A compressing B, I assumed that the moment would not cause enough deformation, and thus ignored it and all future moments to ease calculations.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/a8313ce4-b857-4274-b9f2-87cd4087cf8f" />